 Why won’t my bee balm flower?
 It may be due to one of a number of reasons.
 The most common problem is a lack of sun.
-Bee balm thrives in full sun, and most varieties need 6 to 8 hours of sunlight per day in order to bloom well.
+Bee balm thrives in full sun, and most varieties need six to eight hours of sunlight per day in order to bloom well.
 Bee balm that doesn’t get enough sunlight is also often leggy looking.
 If your bee balm is showing both of these symptoms, try relocating it to a sunnier spot.
 Alternatively, look for special cultivars that are designed to thrive in the shade.

-Another common problem is over fertilization.
+Another common problem is overfertilization.
 Bee balm plants are light feeders, and too much fertilizer (especially if it’s rich in nitrogen) can result in lots of leafy growth and very few flowers.

 Another common problem with bee balm is improper water or humidity.
-The plants like moderate irrigation – during periods of drought, water deeply once per week.
+The plants like moderate irrigation– during periods of drought, water deeply once per week.
 If you live in a particularly humid climate, your bee balm may have trouble blooming to its fullest potential.